 |Native Area||South Africa|

-How to Grow Flapjack Succulent
+Flapjack Succulent Care

 Temperature and Humidity

 Paddle plants, like most succulents, thrive in dry, hot regions.
 They aren't cold-hardy, which is why they're most often kept as house plants.
 Flapjack succulents are not suited to very humid climates since their natural environments are dry, arid landscapes.
 If winter temperatures drop below 20 degrees Fahrenheit, keeping them as an indoor plant or bringing them inside over winter is recommended.

-Your Flapjack Succulent will appreciate being fed a balanced and diluted fertilizer during its growth period over the spring and summer.
+Your flapjack succulent will appreciate being fed a balanced and diluted fertilizer during its growth period over the spring and summer.
 Once every couple of months should be more than enough.
 Over-fertilizing, just like over-watering, can cause more harm than good to the plant.

 Propagating Flapjack Succulents